Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Introduction

-In this paper, we propose a rigorous and systematic analytical framework based on integral-equation techniques and Floquet-Bloch series expansions of the electromagnetic fields to analyze 3D metamaterials and metagratings.
-Related formulations have been successfully applied for the analysis of 1D \cite{Berral2012_1, Berral2012, Molero2014, Molero2017_asymmetrical} and 2D \cite{Dubrovka2006, Berral2015, Meander2017, Alex2021, FloquetCircuit_2D2} metamaterial structures in the past and, more recently, to time-varying systems \cite{Alex2023, Salva2023}.
-Similarly to previous approaches, the analytical formulation is connected to an \emph{analytical equivalent circuit} that models the 3D structure.
 The equivalent circuit is constituted by lumped elements that describe higher-order wave coupling between the different waveguide sections, and transmission lines that characterize the wave propagation in the different regions.
 To the best of our knowledge, this is one the first times that a rigorous fully-analytical equivalent circuit is proposed to model a 3D metamaterial.
 Some of the previous approaches found in the literature show pure heuristic \cite{GrbicCircuit2005, Diego2022, Balmaseda2023} or quasi-heuristic (mixture of heuristic and analytical) \cite{Carlos_MTT3D} rationales, but none is purely analytical.
 Fully-analytical schemes are preferred over heuristic or quasi-heuristic ones, as they are independent of external full-wave simulations.
 Thus, the present analytical equivalent circuit can be used as an efficient surrogate model and be combined with artificial intelligence or conventional optimization techniques for the design of 3D devices.